nacho-cs/nacho-cs/README.md

 ## about me

 - I am 15 (my birthday: may 6th 2008)
-- I currently know JS and have been learning for about 6 months now
+- I only know JS right now and have been learning for about 6 months now
-- I am currently best with frontend development but I am learning some back end to
+- I am currently best with frontend development but I am learning some backend to